Esha Gupta Wishes ‘Happy Republic Day’ On Instagram; Trollers Strike With Hilarious Memes

 Account hacked please don’t open or respond to any DM through this account.
 Thanks— Esha Gupta (@eshagupta2811) August 15, 2019

 But Esha handled it all like a boss by joking back.
-She tweeted later, "Happy Independence Day.. (thanks for telling an airforce daughter that she knows otherwise) y'all troller are too much" (sic).
+She tweeted later, "Happy Independence Day.. (thanks for telling an airforce daughter that she knows otherwise) y'all troller are too much." (sic).

 Happy Independence Day.. (thanks for telling an airforce daughter that she knows otherwise😂) y’all troller are too much🙏🏽— Esha Gupta (@eshagupta2811) August 15, 2019